-a blog about GIS from a urban geogeek living at the countryside
+a blog about GIS from a urban geogeek working for humanitarian emergencies

-I am a GIS fanatic living in the north of Italy.
+I am a GIS fanatic living in Rome, Italy.
 I have been glued (without hope of freedom) to a computer since the early 80's when I have been developing some Zork-like adventure games on my Commodore Vic20/64/Amiga 1000.

 This web site is deployed using the Blogofile Python platform, and cannot be hacked, it is extremely fast and has inexpensive host as it is just plain html rendered from reStructured Text sources.
 If you want to know why I have opted for this solution instead than using Wordpress like almost everyone on the earth, here you will find a short explanation.Contact me by email at email@example.com.